Smart-Space/Pip-Install-Platform/README_en.md

 ### Update
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/0c01e1a7-e7fa-47df-b9e1-da61cc739a2a" />

 This page provides a list of all updatable third-party libraries.
 You can also obtain it by clicking "Check all updates" on the homepage.
-Select the updatable library to update (double-clicking the library name has the same effect), and the library will be upgraded in the **Install** interface.
+Select the updatable library to update (double-clicking the library name has the same effect.
+You can press control to select multiple options), and the library will be upgraded in the **Install** interface.

 ### Dependency
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/f9150f35-d4e1-48f1-bf54-847a3e6af098" />